 The whole system works by launching of various Schemes / Surveys mentioned below: -

-2. Improvement of Crop Statistics (ICS) 100% CSS: - This scheme is operated by the Field Operation Division (FOD) of the National Sample Survey Organization under the Ministry of Statistics and Programme Implementation, GOI and the State Agricultural Agency (SASA).
+This scheme is operated by the Field Operation Division (FOD) of the National Sample Survey Organization under the Ministry of Statistics and Programme Implementation, GOI and the State Agricultural Agency (SASA).
 The scheme provides for exercising sample check of area enumeration and area aggregation in about 150 villages and also to conduct 245 crop cutting experiments at the State level.

 The main objective of the scheme is to locate through the joint efforts of Central and State authorities, deficiencies in the system of crop collection statistics and to suggest the remedial measures.
 This program checks:

 The scheme has the investigative structure to access the reality of correctness of average yield projected under General Crop Estimation Survey.
 Thus the scheme qualifies the title of an investigative scheme also.
 The sub sample for this scheme is derived from the TRS frame which is about 7% of the TRS sample.
 This process provides a super check on the GCES.

 One of the pivotal assignments undertaken by the Planning & Statistics wing of the Office of the Financial Commissioner(Revenue) is to undertake the General Crop Estimation Survey which takes place in both the cropping seasons of the State, the Kharief crops and the Rabi crops.